-- Supply water to our four Wellington metropolitan city council customers that complies with the New Zealand Drinking Water Standards: 2005.
+- Supply water to the four Wellington metropolitan city councils which complies with the New Zealand Drinking Water Standards: 2005.
 This includes chemical, aesthetic and microbiological compliance. - Ensure that the gradings of our water treatment plants are maintained.
 Two are graded A1, the highest grading.
-Waterloo is graded B, the highest grading possible because chlorine is not added as requested by Hutt City Council. - Ensure that there is sufficient water to meet the community's expectations in all reasonable circumstances other than in an extreme drought with a return period of 50 years or more. - Undertake a water conservation programme over the summer of 2007/08 to promote wise use of water, particularly for watering gardens. - Ensure that all our resource consents are complied with as part of our environmental commitment. - Manage vegetation and control pests in the Council-owned water catchments to ensure that high quality water enters our treatment plants, thereby making treatment less expensive with less risk. - Publish a comprehensive business report on Greater Wellington's water supply activities which will be made available to our four Wellington metropolitan city council customers, and also distributed to public libraries and published on Greater Wellington's website.
-This is in addition to Greater Wellington's annual report.
+Waterloo is graded B, the highest grading possible because chlorine is not added as requested by Hutt City Council. - Ensure that there is sufficient water to meet the community's expectations in all reasonable circumstances other than in an extreme drought which may have a return period of 50 years or more. - Undertake a water conservation programme over the summer of 2007/08 to promote wise use of water, particularly for watering gardens. - Ensure that all our resource consents are complied with as part of our environmental commitment. - Carry out vegetation management and pest control in the Council owned water catchments to ensure that high quality water enters our treatment plants, thereby making treatment less expensive with less risk.

+• Publish a comprehensive business report on water supply activities prior to relating to the 2006/07 financial year.
+This is in addition to the Council's annual report.
+The report will be made available to the four city customers and also distributed to public libraries and published on the Council's website.